cs544-wisc/s23/p5/README.md

 * updated the container setup page.
 Mounting cassandra.sh instead of main.sh
 * when inserting metatdata to weather station table only insert those stations belongs to Wisconsin only
 * Apr 7: vnode token example in Q2 was incorrect -- fixed it
+* Apr 10: Q4 calculate the correlation between the maximum temperatures in Madison and Milwaukee

 ## Part 1: Station Metadata